Gizra/message/README.md

   and shows a token browser in the message type creation page.

 * "Single use" tokens
-  The single-use tokens are similiar to the dynamic tokens, excepet they're being replaced by their content as the message is created; Meaning this content will not get updated if it's reference gets changed.
+  The single-use tokens are similar to the dynamic tokens, except they are being replaced by their content as the message is created; meaning this content will not get updated if its reference gets changed.
   E.g. "@{message:user:name}" - Will be replaced by the message author's name (When creating the message).
   You can use this for example when you know the user's name is not going